rticommunity/rticonnextdds-connector-js/docs/intro.rst

 leading ultra-high performance, distributed networking databus.

-*RTI Connector* is a family of simplified APIs for publishing and subscribing to the *Connext DDS* Databus in programming languages such as Python and JavaScript.
+*RTI Connector* is a family of simplified APIs for publishing and subscribing to the *Connext DDS* Databus in programming languages such as JavaScript.

 .. note::